 When we die, everything we own must be distributed among the living.
-Aside from some relatively fringe exceptions where people have requested to be buried with all sorts of belongings, the dead cannot “own” anything per se, and as such, must pass property on to their loved ones and next of kin.
+Aside from some relatively fringe exceptions where people have requested to be buried with all sorts of belongings, the dead cannot “own” anything per se and must pass the property on to their loved ones and next of kin.

-An estate plan is a set of documents that describes what, when, and how one’s belongings should be distributed after death, with a variety of options making no estate plan exactly the same as the next.
-Yet in most cases, estate plans do share one thing in common – the probate process.
+An estate plan is a set of documents describing what, when, and how one’s belongings should be distributed after death, with various options making no estate plan precisely the same as the next.
+Yet in most cases, estate plans share one thing in common – the probate process.

-The probate process involves the legitimization and execution of the will under the state’s supervision, at the hands of an appointed executor/administrator (usually a close family member).
+The probate process involves legitimizing and executing the will under the state’s supervision, at the hands of an appointed executor/administrator (usually a close family member).
 During the probate process, your loved ones must determine:

 How Does an Estate Plan Become a Public Matter?